dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 > For `data elements` only the "dataElement" and "value" properties are required when adding data. "value" can be null, which implies the user should remove the value.

 ### Note
 DHIS2 tracker allows for capturing of data using data elements and tracked entity attributes.
 However, sometimes there could be a situation where it is necessary to record additional information or comment about the issue at hand.
 Such additional information can be captured using tracker notes.
-Tracker notes are equivalent of data value comments from Aggregate DHIS2 side.
+Tracker notes are equivalent to data value comments from the Aggregate DHIS2 side.

-There are two types of tracker notes - notes recorded at event level and those recorded at enrollment level.
+There are two types of tracker notes - notes recorded at the event level and those recorded at the enrollment level.
 An enrollment can have one or more events.
-Comments about each of the events - for example why an event was missed, rescheduled or why only few data elements were filled and the like - can be documented using event notes.
-Each of the events within an enrollment can have their own story/notes.
-One can then record for example an overall observation of these events using the parent enrollment note.
-Enrollment notes are also useful to document for example why an enrollment is canceled.
-It is the user's imagination and usecase when and how to use notes.
+Comments about each of the events - for example, why an event was missed, rescheduled, or why only a few data elements were filled and the like - can be documented using event notes.
+Each of the events within an enrollment can have its own story/notes.
+One can then record, for example, an overall observation of these events using the parent enrollment note.
+Enrollment notes are also helpful to document, for example, why an enrollment is canceled.
+It is the user's imagination and use-case when and how to use notes.

 Both enrollment and event can have as many notes as needed - there is no limit.
 However, it is not possible to delete or update neither of these notes.
 They are like a logbook.
-If one wants to amend a note, can do so by creating another note.
+If one wants to amend a note, one can do so by creating another note.
 The only way to delete a note is by deleting the parent object - either event or enrollment.

-Tracker notes do not have their own dedicated endpoint, they are exchanged as part of the parent event and/or enrollment payload.
+Tracker notes do not have their dedicated endpoint; they are exchanged as part of the parent event and/or enrollment payload.
 Below is a sample payload.

 ```json
 {